cesarferradas/ferrad.as/about.md

 title: About
 ---

-Welcome to my personal blog.
+Welcome to my blog.

 I write about things I'm interested in which I also hope can add value to other people.
-That includes but is not limited to: software, security, minimalism, sustainability, startups and habits.
+That includes but is not limited to:

-However, I keep this blog mainly for myself, as a way to log and organise my thoughts, experiences and learnings.
-So some of the posts might be completely random and boring.
+* Software Engineering
+* Open-Source Software
+* Cybersecurity and Privacy
+* Productivity tools and habits
+* Minimalism
+* Sustainability
+* Startups

 ### Contact